ivyldewitt/gc-go-projects/03_control_flow/README.md

 * The first case that equals the switch expression triggers the switch - then the other cases are skipped
 * If there are no cases that match and there is a default fallthrough, then it goes to the default
 * Default can appear anywhere in the switch statement
-* A missing switch statement with no expression evals to true
+* A missing switch statement with no expression evaluates to true

 ```go